-Bill Moschella is the co-founder and chief executive officer of Evariant, Inc., a company that provides a SaaS healthcare CRM and big data platform to healthcare providers.
+Bill Moschella is the co-founder of Evariant, Inc., a company that provides a SaaS healthcare CRM and big data analytics platform to healthcare providers.
 He has used his leadership and entrepreneurial skills to build Evariant into a dominant healthcare market leader by helping these organizations execute successful patient and physician engagement strategies.
-The company has more than doubled its revenue for software subscriptions each year for the past two years, grown headcount year-over-year (2014 to 2015) by 144%, and was recognized as being one of the fastest growing organizations in the state of Connecticut for three years in a row.

-Bill is a proven visionary with broad experience in software as a service (SaaS), big data, marketing automation and CRM.
-He was responsible for raising capital and establishing the strategic product vision for Evariant, a company he has led since 2010.
-To bolster the company’s market position, Bill has established strategic partnerships with Accenture, Dell, Cloudera, Informatica, Salesforce and other leading technology companies.
+Bill is a proven visionary with broad experience in software as a service (SaaS), big data, marketing automation, and CRM.
+He was responsible for raising capital and establishing the strategic product vision for Evariant, a company he has led since 2008.
+To bolster the company’s market position, Bill has established strategic partnerships with Accenture, Dell, Cloudera, Informatica, Salesforce, and other leading technology companies.

 Bill attended the Berklee College of Music and graduated from the University of Vermont with a Bachelor of Arts in music and a minor in philosophy.